 Credit card debt can prevent you from paying your day-to-day living expenses.
 By filing a Chapter 7 bankruptcy case, you can get rid of credit card debt while protecting your property.
-However, you need to qualify for Chapter 7 by having income that is below the average median income in your state.
+But to qualify for Chapter 7, your income needs to be below the average median income in your state.

 Written by Attorney Jonathan Petts.

 Updated September 15, 2021

 People file for bankruptcy relief for many reasons.
 In most cases, the person experienced a financial hardship that resulted in the inability to repay their debts.
 If you are struggling with debt you can't pay, a Chapter 7 bankruptcy case might be an affordable way for you to get out of debt.

 What Happens When You Get Behind on Your Credit Card Payments?